-- 1 To replace the bulb(s), first disconnect the power at the main fuse or circuit breaker panel or pull the plug. - 2 Remove the screw at the front of the light cover and lower the cover.

-- 3 Be sure the bulb(s) to be replaced are cool before removing.
+- 1 To replace the bulb(s), first disconnect the power at the main fuse or circuit breaker panel or pull the plug. - 2 Remove the screw from light cover and lower the cover. - REMOVE SCREWS - 3 Be sure the bulb(s) to be replaced are cool before removing.
 After breaking the adhesive seal, remove the bulb by gently turning. - 4 Replace the screw.
 Connect electrical power to the oven.